-Bass lessons work for both kids and adults; what changes is lesson length, practice time available, physical reach on a full-scale instrument, and where the motivation comes from.
-I've been teaching professionally since 1985, and across 40+ years I've worked with students from grade-school age through retirement.
-The core curriculum — groove, feel, reading, ear, hand position — doesn't really change with age.
-What changes is pacing, how long a single lesson can stay productive, and the kind of music that pulls the student into daily practice.
-This post walks through what actually adapts, and why parents of kids and late-starting adults should both feel equally welcome.
+I have been teaching professionally since 1985, and across 40+ years I have worked with students from grade-school age through retirement.
+The core curriculum (groove, feel, reading, ear, hand position) does not really change with age.
+What changes is pacing, how long a single lesson can stay productive, the physical reach a full-scale instrument asks of a smaller player, and the kind of music that pulls a student into daily practice.
+Parents of young kids and adults starting late are equally welcome here, and I enjoy teaching both!!

 What stays the same across ages

-The fundamentals don't care how old you are.
-Groove and feel, locking in with a steady pulse, left- and right-hand positioning, reading notation, ear training, and getting comfortable with arpeggios and scales — these are the same subjects for a 10-year-old and a 50-year-old.
-A bass player is a bass player.
-The job of the instrument, to hold down the bottom and support the harmony, is the same either way.
+The fundamentals do not care how old you are.
+Groove and feel, locking in with a steady pulse, left- and right-hand positioning, reading notation, ear training, and getting comfortable with arpeggios and scales, those are the same subjects for a 10-year-old and a 50-year-old.
+The job in the band, holding down the bottom and supporting the harmony, does not change with the age of the player.

-What that means practically: I'm not running a different program for kids.
+What that means practically is that I am not running a different program for kids.
 The sequence of ideas is the same.
-The way I present each idea — the vocabulary I use, the examples I reach for, how many reps before we move on — that adapts to the person in front of me.
+The way I present each idea (the vocabulary I use, the examples I reach for, how many reps before we move on) adapts to the person in front of me.
 That's true even comparing two adults, honestly.
 Every student is a little different.

 Physical considerations (reach, hand size, instrument choice)

-This is where I want to flag something that gets missed a lot: adult hand stretches aren't automatic either.
-A 5'2" adult with small hands benefits from the same considerations as a 12-year-old — short scale can be a great choice at any age.
+An important thing to consider is that adult hand stretches are not automatic either.
+A 5'2" adult with small hands benefits from the same considerations as a 12-year-old, and a short scale can be a great choice at any age.
 I've had plenty of adult students ask if a short-scale bass "counts," and yes, it absolutely does.
-The instrument should fit the player.
-This is about individual fit, not age.
+The instrument should fit the player, and age is not really what decides it.

 If a parent is shopping for a first bass for their kid, I'd rather have them walk into the lesson with a short-scale 4-string they can hold comfortably than a full-size bass they're going to fight.
 Same advice for a small-framed adult.